 Think cranberries, and you can only be thinking of Ocean Spray, which accounts for an estimated 60% of the world supply of cranberry-derived foods and beverages.
 It produces a wide variety of beverages, sauces, dried 'craisins' and other products, which it exports to more than 50 countries.
 In 2021, it even entered the energy segment with Ocean Spray Wave, a caffeinated water with a dash of fruit juice, sold exclusively through Walmart.
 Ocean Spray's only significant competitor in cranberry juice is the much smaller Northland brand with whom it has had a long and often fractious rivalry.
 Ocean Spray distributes most of its products in North America itself.
 However since 2006 it has entrusted distribution of single-serve juices in the US and Canada to PepsiCo.
 Internationally, its products are for the most part marketed by local partners, including PepsiCo in some countries and Coca-Cola in others.
 The business is limited partly by its reliance upon cranberries (although it does also market grapefruit products), but mainly by its complicated corporate structure.
-It is an agricultural cooperative jointly owned by more than 800 independently minded cranberry growers located across the Northern United States and 40 grapefruit growers in Florida.
+It is an agricultural cooperative jointly owned by more than 700 independently minded cranberry growers located across the Northern United States and 40 grapefruit growers in Florida.
 The Ocean Spray organisation was founded in 1930 by three cranberry growers from Massachusetts, led by Marcus Urann, who had perfected a system for making shelf-stable cranberry sauce.
 Development of the business was hampered for years by in-fighting between the co-op's members as well as dramatic fluctuations in cranberry prices.
 It was brought under control in the 2000s by CEO Randy Papadellis.
 He stepped down in 2018 after 18 years with the company, and was succeeded by Bobby Chacko, previously president.
 However, Chacko was abruptly dismissed two years later for violating the company's anti-harassment policy.
 Former Tyson Foods leader Tom Hayes was eventually named as the company's new CEO in 2020.
 Revenues are around $2bn a year.
 Sales enjoyed an unusual surge during 2020 as a result of a social media explosion inspired by a TikTok video by longboarder Nathan 'Doggface' Apodaca, who filmed himself miming to Fleetwood Mac's 'Dreams' while drinking Ocean Spray juice.

 Which agencies handle advertising for Ocean Spray?
 Find out more from Adbrands Account Assignments.